Washington, D.C. Outer Beltway Projects

 Destructive Highway Proposals Threaten Rural Piedmont

-VDOT’s own studies of the Western Transportation Corridor in the early 2000s – which would have built a major portion of the Outer Beltway – showed that it could cost as much as $2 billion and would not relieve congestion on the Capital Beltway.
+VDOT’s own studies of the Western Transportation Corridor – the project iteration that was pushed in the early 2000s – showed that it could cost as much as $2 billion and would not relieve congestion on the Capital Beltway.
 In fact, it would generate more traffic by opening thousands of acres to sprawling development.
 In addition, the new highway would cut a 50-mile swath through the Piedmont, harming invaluable environmental, cultural, and historic resources.
 Among other things, it would:

 - Damage up to 450 acres of wetlands;

 - Compound pollution problems in the Chesapeake Bay via stormwater runoff;

 - Increase vehicle exhaust in an area that already violates federal air quality standards;

 - Imperil historic resources such as the Manassas National Battlefield Park and the Fredericksburg and Spotsylvania National Military Parks; and

 - Threaten a major drinking water supply for Northern Virginia.

 The state should focus on solving the region's traffic problems where they exist, rather than generate additional traffic with new highways that would increase driving and exacerbate sprawl.
-SELC and our partners are working to convince VDOT and other Virginia officials to focus on maintaining and improving existing roadways, enhancing transit and other transportation options, and promoting smarter growth while protecting the Commonwealth's natural resources.
+SELC and our partners are working to convince VDOT and other Virginia officials to focus on maintaining and improving existing roadways and intersections, enhancing transit and other transportation options, and promoting smarter growth while protecting the Commonwealth's natural resources.